History of Volunteer Week

 Volunteerism reminds us that sharing our aloha with others is foundational to connected and healthy communities.

-Key Impacts of Volunteer Week Hawaii 2018
+Key Impacts of the first Volunteer Week Hawaii in 2018

 - Broadened and strengthened relationships between individuals, community organizations, and businesses through encouraging volunteerism, sharing best practices, and building capacity for better civic engagement, corporate citizenship, and ongoing volunteerism